 - Birthing Bar– attached to a hospital bed to help you balance in a squat while keeping you in an upright position.

 - Birthing Ball-this is actually a rubber or PVC gym ball but can be useful in early labor

 - Peanut Ball– a ‘peanut’ shaped gym ball (as above).
 Useful if an epidural is in place when positioned between or under the knees.

 Discover the many benefits of an upright birthing position with the help of innovative modern birth support that promotes mobility and comfort for the best labor and birth experience.
 Visit us here to learn more about the Comfortable Upright Birth (CUB)!

 Planning for successful natural childbirth involves learning about the options that can influence you and your baby’s safety, health, wellbeing, experience, and overall comfort level during childbirth.
 The advantages of equipping yourself with the knowledge and tools that will see you through pregnancy, labor, and birth include learning how to deal with the sensations of labor in the safest, easiest, and best way possible.
 If you are planning a natural delivery, upright positions are just one of the options that can reduce anxiety and pain while improving your experience of birth.

 Every pregnancy and birth is unique, and you need to consider everything that will impact you and your baby from a health perspective.
 Work closely with your Midwives and Doctors to plan for a wonderful birth, as well as a healthy mom and baby.
-It is highly recommended that you seek licensed medical practitioners’ advice during pregnancy and planning your baby’s birth.
-No part of this article is intended as medical advice, and all options regarding giving birth should be discussed with your provider during pregnancy.
+We strongly recommended that you seek licensed medical practitioners’ advice during pregnancy and planning your baby’s birth.
+No part of this article is intended as, or should be taken as medical advice.